fdformula/FiniteDifferenceFormula.jl/README.md

 ### function truncationerror( )

-The function shows the truncation error of the newly computed finite difference formula and returns the value of n as in O(h^n).
+The function returns a tuple, (n, "O(h^n)"), the truncation error of the newly computed finite difference formula in the big-O notation.

 -----